KaiErikNiermann/VWOMathB_Notes_ENGLISH/README.md

 - I would recommend if you do use these notes to only use them as a quick guide for some stuff.
 Please rely primarily on formal study methods.

 - Also the formatting of the Latex file is terrible so I do apologize if anyone wants to use it.

+- The geometry section is definitely lacking also I am bad at geometry so I would just go over that seperatly